 POTATO FILLING: Heat oil and sauté onions until translucent.
 Add 1 1/2 cups cooked potatoes and mash with a potato masher or fork.
 Add remaining half of the caramelized onions, sauerkraut, salt, and pepper.
 Mix.

 ROLLING DOUGH AND FORMING PIEROGI: Divide the dough into thirds and roll out on a lightly floured surface until about 1/8-inch thick.
 Using a pastry cutter or glass, cut the dough into 3 to 3 1/2-inch circles for the pierogi shell.
 To form the pierogi, place 1 1/2 to 2 teaspoons of filling in the center of each dough circle.
 Moisten edge of half the dough with a little water, fold it over the filling, and pinch the edges together firmly.
 Repeat, alternating fillings.
 Keep the filled pierogi covered until all have been formed.

-BOILING PIEROGI: Bring 3 to 4 quarts of water to a boil in a medium pot.
-Working in batches of 5 or 6, cook the pierogi in boiling water until they float to the surface - 3 to 4 minutes.
+BOILING PIEROGI: Bring 3 to 4 quarts of water to boil in a medium pot.
+Working in batches of 5 or 6, cook pierogi in boiling water until they float to the surface - about 3 to 4 minutes.
 Remove and drain in a colander.
 Repeat until all pierogi have been boiled.

 Per serving - 119 calories, 5 g fat (36% calories from fat), 2 g protein, 17 g carbohydrate, 1 g fiber, 0 mg cholesterol, 76 mg sodium